Image of mandarin oranges

 What is the Phoenix Food Hub?

-The Phoenix Food Hub is a collaborative project spearheaded by Greater Lynn Senior Services (GLSS) as part of the Lynn Food Security Task Force and involving many organizations across the city intended to bring together—under one roof—as many nutrition-related supports as possible.
-The Phoenix Food Hub is located in downtown Lynn, Massachusetts and serves people of all ages with nutrition needs in and around the Greater Lynn and North Shore area.
-The idea is to offer a one stop shop—or something as close to that as possible—where individuals and families at risk of nutrition insufficiency can access a variety of resources to effectively address this critical challenge.
+The Phoenix Food Hub is a collaborative project spearheaded by Greater Lynn Senior Services (GLSS) as part of the Lynn Food Policy Council.
+It involves many organizations across the region and brings together as many nutrition-related supports as possible.
+The Phoenix Food Hub serves people of all ages with nutrition needs in and around the Lynn area.
+The Phoenix Food Hub is a one-stop shop where individuals and families at risk of nutrition insufficiency can access a variety of resources to help them better manage their overall health and well-being.

 This innovative Food Hub model is designed to address both the immediate needs that might bring people into the food pantry part of the Hub, for example, and providing them, while they are on-site, with a range of other nutrition and related services which may be required to truly eliminate nutrition deficiencies.